arexx1310/rush-royale/README.md

 ## Features

-1.Multiplayer gameplay (up to 4 players)
+- Multiplayer gameplay (up to 4 players)
-2.Dice roll animations
+- Dice roll animations
-3.Token capture mechanics
+- Token capture mechanics
-4.Leaderboard with laps and positions
+- Leaderboard with laps and positions
-5.Confetti celebration for the winner
+- Confetti celebration for the winner
-6.Modern, responsive design with CSS animations
+- Modern, responsive design with CSS animations